 (A) An employer participating in retrospective rating will pay the following:

 (1) Minimum premium.
-The minimum premium depends on the hazard group, the per claim limit selected by the employer, the maximum premium limit selected by the employer, and the employer's base-rated premium or experience-rated premium.
+The minimum premium depends on the assigned hazard group, the per claim limit selected by the employer, the maximum premium limit selected by the employer, and the employer's base-rated premium or experience-rated premium.
 The employer's base-rated premium or experience-rated premium is assumed to be at least the minimum experience-rated/base-rated premium threshold listed on the "retrospective rating minimum premium percentages table".
-The minimum premium includes employer contributions to cover safety and hygiene costs, surplus costs, premium payment security costs, and the cost of losses exceeding the per claim and the maximum premium limitations.
+The minimum premium includes employer contributions to cover safety and hygiene costs, surplus costs, and the cost of losses exceeding the per claim and the maximum premium limitations and those health partnership program costs associated with the losses exceeding the per claim and the maximum premium limitations.

 (2) Premium based on paid losses.
 The employer will pay for any compensation payments, including death and permanent total disability, and medical payments made in covered claims.
-Billings to the employer will be sent annually for ten years to collect for paid losses.
+Billings to the employer will be sent annually for ten years to collect for these medical and compensation payments.

 (B) Surplus charges in claims will not be charged to the employer.

 (D) The employer's maximum premium will be limited to a percentage of its base-rated or experience-rated premium as selected by the employer.
-That is, premiums based on losses and reserves charged to the employer cannot exceed the maximum premium minus the minimum premium.
+That is, premiums based on losses , reserves and health partnership program costs charged to the employer cannot exceed the maximum premium minus the minimum premium.

 (E) The premium for health partnership program costs on retained losses is an aggregate calculation made on the total billings to an employer for either paid losses or reserves.
 As such, premiums associated with health partnership program costs are not allocated to individual claims, and therefore are not considered when evaluating whether an individual claim has reached the per claim limit.